blu-base/unattended-debian-installer/README.md

 fast internet connection, since there are many packages which need to be downloaded, up to 1Gb.

-On Debian systems, you need to install:
+On Debian systems, you should use the docker based build system as well.
+However, you can skip this build step and use the host system.
+This is not recommended.
+Anyhow, you'd nee to install these packages:
 * simple-cdd
 * xorriso
 * build-essential